Sail With Us

 The U.S. Brig Niagara is a replica of Commodore Oliver Hazard Perry’s victorious relief flagship during the Battle of Lake Erie in the War of 1812.
 In the modern age, she operates as a US coast Guard certified Sailing School Vessel (SSV.)
 Through Niagara’s various sailing programs, members of the general public can experience the golden age of sail in an immersive environment.

 When Niagara is in her homeport of Erie, Pennsylvania, members of the general public can sign up to sail on-board.
-Typical day sails include 4 to 5 hours of sailing on Presque Isle Bay and the open lake, history lectures and demonstrations.
+Typical day sails include 4 hours of sailing on Presque Isle Bay and/ OR the open lake* (weather and time dependent*), history lectures and demonstrations.
 Participants must 12 years or older to sail on Niagara.
 Those between the ages of 12 to 16 yrs must be accompanied by an adult, and if in a group there must be one (1) adult for every five (5) minors.

 As part of the Erie Maritime Museum’s commitment to outreach and education, Niagara offers educational sailing experiences to school groups, encouraging students to explore Erie’s maritime heritage and understand the science of sailing.
 Maximum capacity on-board: 60 day sail students, including teachers/ chaperones.
 Student groups 12 to 16 years old must have one (1) adult per five (5) students.
-For more information contact Outreach & Education at 814.452.2744 ext.
-225 or firstname.lastname@example.org.
+For more information contact 814.452.2744 ext.
+226 or firstname.lastname@example.org.

 Niagara is owned by the Commonwealth of Pennsylvania and administered and operated by the Pennsylvania Historical and Museum Commission with the assistance of the Flagship Niagara League, a 501(c)3 non-profit corporation.
 She acts as a sailing ambassador and representative of the Commonwealth.